xzhoulab/iDEA/docs/index.md

 ## AAK1      2.43579392 0.02828550
 ```

-If you have no summary data available, the count matrix and cell types are allowed as inputs to obtain the summary data, e.g.,
+If there are no summary data available, the count matrix and cell types are allowed as inputs to obtain the summary data, e.g.,

 ```
 object <- CreateiDEAObject(annotation=annotation_data,counts=counts,cell_type=cellType)